AvaloniaUI/avalonia-docs/docs/reference/controls/itemscontrol.md

 ---
+title: ItemsControl
 description: REFERENCE - Built-in Control
 ---

 import ItemsControlScreenshot from '/img/gitbook-import/assets/items.gif';

-# Items Control
+# ItemsControl

-The items control is the basis for controls that display repeating data (like the list box for example).
+The `ItemsControl` is the basis for controls that display repeating data (like the list box for example).
 It has no built-in formatting or interactions; but you can use it with data binding, styling and data templates to create a completely custom repeating data control.

 :::info
 To see the full list of _Avalonia UI_ built-in repeating data controls, see [here](repeating-data-controls.md).